melissamcewen/style-guide-checklist/README.md

 What colors are used in the design?

 ### Anything else
-For a minimalist style guide, you may want to learn back on a framework like Bootstrap for anything not defined by your style giude
+For a minimalist style guide, you may want to lean back on a framework like Bootstrap for anything not defined by your style giude